NaoiseGaffney/Training/README.md

 	* Consumer can continue shopping, add further products/items.
 	* Consumer can checkout -> *Django App - Checkout*
 * **Django App - Checkout:** Fill in the checkout form to place the order.
-	* Checkout form to place the order and receive an e-mail confirmation -> *Django App - Payment*
+	* Checkout form to place the order.
+	* Consumer has the OrderForm autofilled based on UserForm and ProfileForm.
+Anonymous users must fill in the form manually.
+The form is saved as OrderForm. -> *Django App - Payment*
 * **Django App - Payment:** Fill in the credit-card details and click Pay to purchase the items.
 	* Consumer can fill in the credit-card details to purchase the items ordered.
-	* Consumer gets a payment done (success or failure) wiht a link to home -> *Django App - Home*
+	* Consumer gets a payment done (success or failure) with a link to Home if Anonymous or the Dashboard if authenticated.
+	* When the payment is successful a notification e-mail is sent to the provided e-mail address of the Consumer. -> *Django App - Home*
 * **Django App - Account:** Consumer Authentication and Authorisation.
 	* Consumer can register, login, edit character profile, change password, reset password (e-mail notification), and logout.
 	* Consumer Dashboard access.
+	* Consumer can view, add, update, and delete comments linked to purchases.

 ### Features Left to Implement
-* **NEW - Django App - Order Rating and Comments:**
+* **NEW - Django App - Order Rating and Comments:** -- IMPLEMENTED 30 April 2021.
+Added to current features.
 * **NEW - Django App - Courses:** Add online course content for some courses linked to YouTube videos.
 * **NEW - Django App - Accreditation:** Create accrediation views, course diplomas, and success trees for consumers.
 * **Existing - Django App - Account:** Add additional e-mail notifications.
 Add a subscription model to access online courses and coaching sessions.
 * **Existing - Django App - Dashboard:** Improve Character Profile with additional details like a photo and courses purchased, and courses taken.
-* **Existing - Django App - Payment:** Fill in payment details if consumer is authenticated and a character profile exists.
+* **Existing - Django App - Payment:** Fill in payment details if consumer is authenticated and a character profile exists. -- IMPLEMENTED 30 April 2021.
+Added to current features.

 ![Section Divider: Title and Business](Documentation/section%20divider.png)